What is Product Management? Beginner’s Guide

 - Developing product vision and strategy: In product management, it is necessary to define a product’s long-term mission and draw a clear and realistic roadmap to reach the desired point.
 Therefore, drawing a vision and long-term strategic plan for the product using industry knowledge learned is another critical area of product management.

 - Communicating plans: Another responsibility of product managers is to clarify the vision for the product team and other key stakeholders in the organization, such as managers and investors, and share the stages of this plan with them.
 There must always be communication between cross-functional teams throughout the product development process.
+Seamless communication between teams is also particularly important when trying to reduce time to market as teams can work together to create an effective plan to launch the product as soon as possible.

 - Acting on Feedback: The main focuses of product management don’t end after creating the product and introducing it to the market.
 After presenting the product to users, requesting and analyzing users’ feedback, identifying what works and what doesn’t is vital for optimizing future product strategies.